Azure/aaz/Commands/vmss/nic/_list-vm-nics.md

 # [Command] _vmss nic list-vm-nics_

-Gets information about all network interfaces in a virtual machine in a virtual machine scale set.
+Get information about all network interfaces in a virtual machine in a virtual machine scale set.

 ## Versions